 After the materials are sorted properly, they enter one of our silos or bunkers.
 When it comes time to package the materials for their next destination in the recycling process, one of our MRF operators will program one of the bunkers or silos to empty its contents to one of our two baler infeed belts.
 These balers use hydraulic rams that produce over 3,000 PSI of pressure, compacting the material into neat bales, bound with metal wire.

-Once baled, all of the recyclable items are stored locally and prepared for sale to one of eight national and international brokers.
-Currently, Cal-Waste exports approximately 65 percent of its recyclables to China.
+Once baled, all of the recyclable items are stored locally and prepared for sale to national and international brokers.
+Demand, government policies, and restrictions determine where the recycled commodities go.
+Currently, Cal-Waste ships to both domestic and foreign recycling processors.